hotwax/mantle-shopify-connector/README.md

 Set of services and configuration to integrate with Shopify Webhook GraphQL API.
 This integration enables you to configure a shopify webhook topic, subscribe/unsubscribe to it, receive payload from the subscribed webhook topic and consume the payload to further process it.

-### Webhook Filter
+### Request Filter

-**co.hotwax.shopify.ShopifyWebhookFilter**: A filter to verify HMAC for all incoming webhook payloads and set the required attributes on HTTP request upon successful verification.
+**co.hotwax.shopify.filter.ShopifyRequestFilter**: A filter to verify HMAC for all incoming shopify request payloads and set the required attributes on HTTP request upon successful verification.

 #### Configuration